midhunlohi/ssl_based_server_client_application/README.md

 # ssl_based_server_client_application
-I am presenting a multiple client connection supported server with SSL security
+This is a client server program with SSL security.
+Multiple clients are supported<br>